spontoreau/PowerBI.Api.Client/README.md

 ## Features

-  * Automatic OAuth2 authenticate.
+  * Automatic OAuth2 authentication
-  * Datasets list
+  * Datasets listing
   * Datasets & tables creation
-  * Insert datas in tables
+  * Insert data into tables
-  * Delete all datas in tables
+  * Clean data from tables

-## Getting start
+## Getting started

 To configure the PowerBI Client Api you must use the configuration section.
 Add it to the .config :